Sunshine on a Rainy Day: Critical reception

-Larry Flick from Billboard wrote, "Photogenic British lass steps from out of left field with a percussive, midtempo gem on which she often comes across like a smoky Sophie B. Hawkins.
+Larry Flick from Billboard magazine wrote, "Photogenic British lass steps from out of left field with a percussive, midtempo gem on which she often comes across like a smoky Sophie B. Hawkins.
 Soft, syncopated hip-hop-derived beats support acoustic strumming, subtle electric chords, and flower-child lyrical prose.
 Track starts from a simple, sparse point, and builds to a rousing tambourine-shaking climax.
 Fueled with multiformat appeal."
 Randy Clark from Cashbox described it as a "brooding club track".
-James Hamilton from Music Week called it a "'Tom's Diner' inspired hypnotic folksy singalong roller, a real "sleeper" last autumn, now slightly remixed."
+James Hamilton from Music Week named it Pick of the Week in the category of Dance, calling it a "'Tom's Diner' inspired hypnotic folksy singalong roller, a real "sleeper" last autumn, now slightly remixed."

 Jack Barron from NME wrote, "'Sunshine on a Rainy Day' is an excellent anthem in every way being musically and lyrically direct.
 The tune builds from an acoustic beginning layering more guitars and harmonies into a fairy cake of a song.
 Written by Zoe and Youth and mixed by Andy and Ben Boilerhouse, it is touched with spirit and heart giving every indication on this tune that Zoe is destined to become a very bright star indeed."
-Another editor felt the song is "a must for this summer" and "a certain Top 10 in the current climate".
+Another NME editor felt the song is "a must for this summer" and "a certain Top 10 in the current climate".
 Sophie Lawrence reviewed the song for Smash Hits, commenting, "It's a bit Belinda Carlisle-ish."
 She added, "I love it.
 It's really folky.
 She's got a brilliant voice.
 That's a record I'd definitely go out and buy."
-Another editor, Mark Frith, stated that "Sunshine on a Rainy Day" has become "an anthem of unparalleled exuberance".
+Another Smash Hits editor, Mark Frith, stated that "Sunshine on a Rainy Day" has become "an anthem of unparalleled exuberance".
+In 2012, the Official UK Chart named it a "pop gem" and inducted the song into its "Pop Gem Hall of Fame".